Emperor Hui of Jin: Life prior to ascension

 Sima Zhong was born to Sima Yan and his wife Yang Yan in 259 AD, while Sima Yan was still the assistant to his father, the Cao Wei regent Sima Zhao.
 He was their second son, but after the early death of his older brother Sima Gui (司馬軌), he became the oldest surviving son.
-It is not known when his developmental disabilities became apparent, but, in any case, after Sima Zhao died in September 265, and Sima Yan subsequently forced the Cao Wei emperor Cao Huan to abdicate to him in February 266 (which ended Cao Wei's reign and started Jin's as Emperor Wu), he made the nine-year-old (by East Asian reckoning) Prince Zhong crown prince in 267 AD.
+It is not known when his developmental disabilities became apparent.
+In any case, after Sima Zhao died in September 265, and Sima Yan subsequently forced the Cao Wei emperor Cao Huan to abdicate to him in February 266, (Note: which ended Cao Wei's reign and started the Jin dynasty (as its Emperor Wu)) he made the nine-year-old (by East Asian reckoning) Prince Zhong crown prince in 267 AD.

 As Crown Prince Zhong grew in age, his developmental disabilities became clear to his parents and the imperial officials alike.
+(Note: A New Account of the Tales of the World recorded that Emperor Wu held He Qiao, grandson of He Qia, in high regard; he once asked He to check on Sima Zhong.
+After returning, He replied that Crown Prince Zhong was "just like how he was at the beginning".
+Gan Bao's Jin Ji recorded that Xun Yi was with He; before He gave his assessment, Xun had claimed that the crown prince had made great progress.
+Sun Sheng recorded in Jin Yang Qiu that the Xun clansman who went with He was Xun Xu.
+Liu Xiaobiao, who annotated the Shishuo Xinyu, agreed with Sun Sheng's record.
+However, Pei Songzhi disagreed with Liu's assessment; Pei argued that the Xun clansman involved was Xun Kai (荀恺) instead.
+He Qiao's biography in the Tang-era Book of Jin recorded that both Xun Xu and Xun Yi praised Sima Zhong.)
 He learned how to write and speak, but appeared to be unable to make logical decisions on his own at all.
 Once, when he heard frogs croaking, he asked, in all seriousness, "Do they croak because they want to, or because the government ordered them to?"
 Several times, officials reminded Emperor Wu of this, but Emperor Wu, not realizing the extent of Crown Prince Zhong's disability, resisted the implicit calls for him to be replaced.
 Indeed, because Emperor Wu was concerned that many officials were impressed with his talented younger brother, Sima You the Prince of Qi and might want Prince You to replace him instead, he eventually had Prince You sent to his principality, and Prince You died in anger in April 283.